espnet/espnet/README.md

 # also you can use multiple sentences
-echo "THIS IS A DEMONSTRATION OF TEXT TO SPEECH." > example_multi.txt echo "TEXT TO SPEECH IS A TECHQNIQUE TO CONVERT TEXT INTO SPEECH." >> example_multi.txt synth_wav.sh example_multi.txt
+echo "THIS IS A DEMONSTRATION OF TEXT TO SPEECH." > example_multi.txt echo "TEXT TO SPEECH IS A TECHNIQUE TO CONVERT TEXT INTO SPEECH." >> example_multi.txt synth_wav.sh example_multi.txt
 ```